-Log into you NAS DSM interface and go to Control Panel > Security > Certificate
+Log into your NAS DSM interface and go to Control Panel > Security > Certificate

 Click Add button > Add a new certificate > Import certificate and you will end up here:

 Private key field is where you will insert your privkey.key file and Certificate field for the fullchain.pem file.
 The last field (intermediate) is not needed.
 Finally, click OK.

 If all goes well you should see a new wildcard certificate imported and listed under the certificates tab.